CoShare: An Efficient Approach for Redundancy Allocation in NFV

-Recently, research has been conducted to investigate how to meet service availability requirement at the NF chain level in NFV~ \cite{fan2015grep,tomassilli2018resource,qu2018reliability,li2019availability}.
-However, as discussed in Sec. \ref{sec-rela} in more detail, the existing results are typically obtained under restrictive setups or assumptions, e.g. hosting backup instances of a service chain at a same node and dedicated capacity is reserved at the backup instances.
+Another crucial aspect that needs to be taken into account in redundancy allocation is the effect of the network structure or topology.
+This is due to that, the impact of one node's failure on the services provided by the network may significantly differ from that of another node's failure due to the inherent dependencies, called {\em network structural dependencies}\cite{Woldeyohannes2018measures, SCGR2019}.
+For example, failure of node $n$ in Fig. 1 will cause three nodes to be unreachable and hence unavailability of all these nodes and their hosted NFs to other nodes in the network.
+As a result, for a service chain along with a backup chain, if it has an NF whose primary and backup instances were both hosted at these nodes, only one failure could cause both chains to become non-functional.

 In addition, a unique characteristic of NFV is that {\em an NF instance may be hosted at any node in the network}.
-This appealing characteristic offers additional flexibility in redundancy allocation in NFV, i.e. to decide {\em where to place the backup instances}, in addition to {\em how to assign backup instances} to form backup service chains for flows \cite{hmaity2016virtual, beck2016resilient}.
-However, the literature focus has mainly been on the latter, leaving the former particularly the joint consideration of both little touched.
-Furthermore, a fundamental piece of information of any network, which is the topology or structure of the network, has even less been looked into, ignoring its potentially significant impact on redundancy allocation in NFV: The failure of a critical node can cause difficulty for the other nodes to reach each other~\cite{lalou_critical_2018}.
+This appealing characteristic offers additional flexibility in redundancy allocation in NFV, i.e., the ability to decide {\em where to place the backup instances}, in addition to {\em how to assign backup instances} to form backup service chains for flows \cite{hmaity2017protection,beck2016resilient}.
+While this allocation problem shares some similarity with the Virtual Network Embedding (VNE) problem \cite{mijumbi2016nfv_challenges,beck2016resilient}, as also highlighted in \cite{beck2016resilient}, specific facets such as allowing multiple flows to share a single virtual NF instance and requiring ordered concatenation of NFs to form a service chain make the problem different from VNE.